 The impact on the front lines has taken a toll on morale, leaving employees afraid for their jobs and sometimes reluctant to take on challenging assignments that could negatively impact performance reviews.

 Respondents covered a lot of ground in their comments but five main points emerged.

-report revealed that CRA accounting giant breathtakingly bold secure an out-of-But after media Fairness helped to hearings again.
+report revealed that CRA accounting giant breathtakingly bold The case stalled for secure an out-of-But after media Fairness helped to hearings again.